 In multi-host systems, shared volumes, such as the `/hana/shared` volume used in the deployment guide, are persistent disks attached to the VM that hosts the master host, and are NFS-mounted to the worker hosts.
 The NFS volume is inaccessible for up to a few seconds in the event of the master host's live migration.
 When the master host has restarted, the NFS volume functions again on all hosts, and normal operation resumes automatically.

 A recovered instance is identical to the original instance, including the instance ID, private IP address, and all instance metadata and storage.
 By default, standard instances are set to live migrate.
 We recommend not changing this setting.

 If your instance is set to terminate when there is a maintenance event, or if your instance crashes because of an underlying hardware issue, you can set up Compute Engine to automatically restart the instance.
 By default, instances are set to automatically restart.
 We recommend not changing this setting.

-For more information about automatic restart, see Automatic restart of VM instances on GCP
+For more information about automatic restart, see Automatic restart of VM instances on Google Cloud

 |SAP HANA Service Auto-Restart||

 SAP HANA Service Auto-Restart is a fault recovery solution provided by SAP.

 SAP HANA has many configured services running all the time for various activities.
 When any of these services is disabled due to a software failure or human error, the SAP HANA service auto-restart watchdog function restarts it automatically.
 When the service is restarted, it loads all the necessary data back into memory and resumes its operation.